 1. Baby Thermometer

-The first and most important thing you need in your Mama life is a baby thermometer.
-Or else, how are you going to take your little one’s temperature??
+The first and most important thing you need in your medicine cabinet is a baby thermometer.

-This rectal thermometer is my favorite and is most recommended for infants under 3 months.
-But I like to use it even after 3 months.
+This rectal thermometer is my favorite, and is most recommended for infants under three months old.
+Even after three months, I continued to use it until she was 2 years-old.

 2. Infant’s Tylenol

-Medicine is one important thing your little one needs when he or she runs a fever.
-Whether it’s home remedies or OTC medications, your baby needs SOMETHING to help fight off the fever internally.
+Medicine is the next important thing you need.
+Whether it’s home remedies or over-the-counter (OTC) medications, your baby needs something to help fight off the fever internally.

 In my case, I used Infant’s Tylenol.
-My little one was 6 months old and by using the Infant’s Tylenol chart, I gave her the appropriate milliliter and made sure my baby consumed all of the medicine (of course, with several little breaks in between).
+My little one was 6 months old and by using the Infant’s Tylenol chart, I gave her the appropriate dosage every 4-6 hours.
+I noticed that within 30 minutes, her fever began to cool down.

 3. Loosen Clothes and Remove Blankets